Watch: Palestinian mother's emotional reunion with daughter released after 8 years

 For three years, nearly every Chinese city was under various forms of lockdown, with as many as 370 million people isolated in their homes at the policy’s peak

-After the hostage and prisoner exchange took place on Friday between Israel and Palestine, a heartbreaking video went viral on the internet, showing a mother-daughter reunion after 8 years.
+A truly moving video of a mother-daughter reunion after 8 years has gone viral after the hostage and prisoner exchange took place on Friday between Israel and Palestine.

 The story of Malak Salman is one such story among many after the truce saw 39 Palestinians return home to families after years of separation.